SEMAFORInformatik/femagtools/docs/sizing.rst

 **********

-The machine sizing module includes functions that creates a machine model dict for following types of
+The machine sizing module includes functions that creates a machine model dict (see :ref:`machine-model`) for following types of radial flux machines:
-machine:

 * Surface Mounted PM (spm)
 * Interior Magnet PM (ipm)